mvs-develop/dev.bitshares.works/docs/intro/environments.rst

         :width: 750px
         :align: center

 BitSharea has great communities to support others and have discussions.
-Check out the :ref:`DNA communities <bitshares-communities>` and join to meet other BTS holders!
+Check out the :ref:`DNA communities <bitshares-communities>` and join to meet other DNA holders!

 For security issues and bug bounty program, please visit `Hack the DEX <https://hackthedex.io/>`_ .